Club: Montreal Impact | Opening: 2008 | Capacity: 20,341 seats

 The stadium came at a cost of CA$ 17 million, of which CA$ 7.5 got donated by the Saputo family, owners of the Impact.
 As a result the stadium would carry the name Saputo.

-Stade Saputo officially opened on the 19th of May 2008 with a match between the Impact and Vancouver Whitecaps.
+Stade Saputo officially opened on 19 May 2008 with a match between the Impact and Vancouver Whitecaps.
 It could initially hold just over 13,000 spectators, but when the Impact got selected as an MLS expansion team in 2010, a stadium expansion was part of the deal.

 Building works started in 2011 and included the addition of 7,000 seats, increased and improved corporate facilities, and a roof that covers about 30% of the seats.

-As works had not been completed before the start of the Impact’s inaugural MLS season, the club played its first home matches at the adjacent Olympic Stadium.
-It played its first match at the renovated Stade Saputo on the 16th of June 2012 against the Seattle Sounders (4-1).
+As works had not been completed before the start of the Impact’s inaugural MLS season, the club played their first home matches at the adjacent Olympic Stadium.
+They played their first match at the renovated Stade Saputo on 16 June 2012 against the Seattle Sounders (4-1).

-Stade Saputo is located toward the north of the city of Montreal, just over 6 kilometres from downtown Montreal and about 7.5 kilometres from Montreal Central Station.
+Stade Saputo is located towards the north of the city of Montreal, just over 6 kilometres from downtown Montreal and about 7.5 kilometres from Montreal Central Station.

 It is part of the Montreal Olympic Park that also includes the Olympic Stadium.